merovex-press/stranded-series/checksum.md

 ### Audience

 a narrative description of your target audience.
-This would be the anonymous “someone” you write to in your novels.
+This would be the anonymous "someone" you write to in your novels.

 * Christian...